 One such winery location available to Harvest Hosts members is Mountain View Winery in Olathe, Colorado.
 At Mountain View, guests are invited to park beside rows of grapevines, with a perfect backdrop of green fields and snow-capped peaks.
 Here, the owners bottle many varieties of Coloradan wines, including cabernet, syrah, and Chipeta.

 They also grow peaches, asparagus, pears, apples, and cherries in their orchards.
+It’s the flowering season, and if you’re on the tour and allergic to pollen, then maybe wearing the best atv dust mask would prove to be beneficial.
 The settings is gorgeous, and the owners are friendly.
 This is but one of hundreds of similar places available across North America.

 This category encompasses the widest variety of Hosts, including U-pick berry farms in Oregon, vegetable farms in Nebraska, alpaca farms in New Mexico, peach farms in Georgia, and so much more.
 Some of these farms may have petting zoos, hay rides, menus with food offerings, fresh fruits, and vegetables for purchase, and many other options.
 These farms are all so unique, and the different possibilities are truly endless.